The Case for a Greener Revolution.

 Barber illustrates his ideas with perhaps the most symbolic crop of all: wheat, the traditional staff of life.

 Wheat used to be a tall crop.
 Each stalk reached up to a man's chest and sometimes over his head.
 We wrote songs about its flexibility and loftiness: "for amber waves of grain", we sang.
 The root systems of our traditional varieties were formidable, reaching long tendrils of soil-stabilizing organic matter deep into the earth.
 Not only did these roots hold on to prodigious amounts of water, they also provided a nutritional superhighway for bacteria and fungi to do their unsung-hero work of liberating and repackaging soil-nutrients, making them available for plants.
-Soil was king and it was understood to be prior to food—a mysterious ecosystem, requiring only water, living inputs, and the free energy of the sun.
+Soil was king; it was understood to be prior to food—a prerequisite—a mysterious ecosystem, requiring only water, living inputs, and the free energy of the sun.
+Soil was the foundation of everything.

 All this was about to change.